carbon-language/carbon-lang/docs/design/generics/terminology.md

 conditions on the type argument.

 For example: `Array(T)` might implement `Comparable` if `T` itself implements `Comparable`, using lexicographical order.
-This might be supported via a specific "conditionally implements" syntax, or as a special case of a [templated impls](#templated-impl) facility.
+This might be supported by way of a specific "conditionally implements" syntax, or as a special case of a [templated impls](#templated-impl) facility.

-## Interface type parameters vs. associated types
+## Interface type parameters versus associated types

 Let's say you have an interface defining a container.
 Different containers will contain different types of values, and the container API will have to refer to